-Getting here by LRT means stopping at the Central Terminal Station (Google Maps), then walking five minutes to Manila City Hall.
-From here, a pedestrian underpass (Google Maps) takes you across Padre de Burgos Street.
-Immediately upon exiting the underpass, you'll see Victoria Street, which curves right through the walls
+Getting here by LRT means stopping at the Central Terminal Station, then walking five minutes to Manila City Hall.
+From here, a pedestrian underpass takes you across Padre de Burgos Street.
+Immediately upon exiting the underpass, you'll see Victoria Street, which curves right through the walls.

-When inside Intramuros, you'll find most of the sights within a ten- to fifteen-minute walk away.
+When inside Intramuros, you'll find most of the sights within a 10- to 15-minute walk away.
 The narrow streets are only minimally pedestrian-friendly; the sidewalks are often blocked, forcing you to walk on the streets and contend with motorized traffic.
 If you want to ride around in Intramuros, you have two choices:

-- "Pedicabs" are ideal from moving from point A to point B within Intramuros.
+- Pedicabs are ideal from moving from point A to point B within Intramuros.
 These are simply bicycles with side-compartments, essentially rickshaws; many of them have queues outside Intramuros' main tourist attractions.
-Each trip costs about PHP 50-70 (negotiable).
+Each trip costs about 50-70 Philippine pesos (negotiable).

 - Calesa are great for leisurely trips around Intramuros, where you take in the sights from aboard a horse-drawn carriage.
-Calesa accommodate 1-3 passengers on a 30-minute guided tour of Intramuros, costing PHP 350 per trip.
+Calesa accommodate 1 to 3 passengers on a 30-minute guided tour of Intramuros.

-The budget Hotel White Knight Intramuros is located right in the middle of Intramuros, inside the Plaza San Luis Complex.
-Apart from comfortable rooms and a cozy restaurant at the ground floor, the White Knight offers Segway & bike tours of Intramuros.
-Go to their official page to find out more.
+- The budget White Knight Hotel Intramuros is located right in the middle of Intramuros, inside the Plaza San Luis Complex.
+Apart from comfortable rooms and a cozy restaurant on the ground floor, the White Knight offers Segway and bike tours of Intramuros.

-Elsewhere in Manila, you'll find plenty of cheaper accommodations if you don't mind a short commute to Intramuros: check out this list of hostels and budget hotels in Manila.
+Elsewhere in Manila, you'll find plenty of cheaper accommodations if you don't mind a short commute to Intramuros.